seakhtar/nsf-sbir/pages/press.md

 ### About the National Science Foundation's Small Business Programs

-The National Science Foundation (NSF) awards nearly $190 million annually to startups and small businesses through the Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) program, transforming scientific discovery into products and services with commercial and societal impact.
-The non-dilutive grants support research and development (R&D) across almost all areas of science and technology helping companies de-risk technology for commercial success.
-The NSF is an independent federal agency with a budget of about $7 billion that supports fundamental research and education across all fields of science and engineering.
-To learn more about the NSF SBIR/STTR program, visit [www.nsf.gov/SBIR](www.nsf.gov/SBIR).
+America’s Seed Fund powered by the National Science Foundation (NSF) awards nearly $190 million annually to startups and small businesses, transforming scientific discovery into products and services with commercial and societal impact.
+Startups working across almost all areas of science and technology can receive up to $1.5 million in non-dilutive funds to support research and development (R&D),helping de-risk technology for commercial success.
+America’s Seed Fund is congressionally mandated through the Small Business Innovation Research (SBIR) program.
+The NSF is an independent federal agency with a budget of about $7.5 billion that supports fundamental research and education across all fields of science and engineering.
+For more information, visit seedfund.nsf.gov.

-If you'd like to include the NSF logo in your press release, please use [the official version](https://www.nsf.gov/policies/logos.jsp).

 ## The history of NSF SBIR